 What would help the root to be able to absorb the nutrient would be to somehow make the nutrient’s charge neutral, which is where the chelate or coating for the nutrient comes in.
 It’s like a blanket around the charged nutrient element and in effect creates a neutral charge, allowing the binding or fixing of the nutrient at the plant root or pore.
 Voilá—in it goes!
 Why do we do this?

 For starters, the roots and leaves of plants are negatively charged (anions), while the trace elements (micronutrients) are positively charged (cations).
 Because of this polar difference in the electrical charge, the nutrient is ‘fixed’—or stuck outside of the plant root.

 Another aspect that affects nutrition uptake by plants is related to precipitation.
 We are not talking about rain here, but a kind of nutrient tie-up.
-For example: a basic trace element like iron reacts to another element like ethyl alcohol (in the hydroxyl group) and forms insoluble ferric hydroxide.

 Here’s a useful definition for chelation: chelation in soil increases nutrient availability to plants.
 Organic substances in the soil, either applied, or produced by plants or microorganisms, are natural chelating agents.
 The most important substances having this nature are hydroxamate siderophores, organic acids and amino acids.